-This is the second post in my series on how law firms can get more out of G Suite.
-My last post provided an overview of the topics this series will address.
-I decided to discuss how lawyers could better leverage Google’s productivity software after receiving several requests to write on the topic.
 These requests came from those who had read my earlier discussion on why attorneys should use G Suite instead of Microsoft Office.
-In this post I’ll look at how using Google Keep, a note keeping app, can take your life from looking like this:
+In this post, I’ll look at how using Google Keep, a note-keeping app, can take your life from looking like this:

-to a situation which looks more like this:
+To a situation that looks a little more like this:

 Let’s get to it.

 Google Keep is a “quick note” application from the big G. It bears some similarities to the “notes” app on iOS.
 It displays notes in a “post-it” or card style format and includes several neat features.